- Visiting Us

 - Our Range

 Hellebores have now finished flowering and the old foliage and flower stems should be removed.
-The foliage is often infected with Blackspot and other diseases which if not removed will infect the new foliage and so spoil your plants next year.
+The foliage is often infected with a type of Blackspot and other diseases which, if not removed, will infect the new foliage and so spoil your plants next year.
 Never compost infected foliage.

-Oriental Poppies, Lupins and Delphiniums are late this year but should all have the dead flower spikes removed as soon as they have finished flowering, In the case of the Poppies the foliage can also be cut back to tidy them.
+Oriental Poppies, Lupins and Delphiniums should all have the dead flower spikes removed as soon as they have finished flowering.
+In the case of the Poppies, the foliage can also be cut back to tidy them.
 This will encourage new growth that if you are lucky will produce a few more flowers later in the summer.

 Browse our range of plants, tools and accessories at our garden centre in St Albans – ideal for gardening in June.